-The interim condensed balance sheet as of March 31, 2020, the interim condensed statements of operations and comprehensive loss, the condensed changes in convertible preferred stock and stockholders' equity (deficit) and cash flows for the three months ended March 31, 2020 and 2019 are unaudited.
+The interim condensed balance sheet as of September 30, 2020, the interim condensed statements of operations and comprehensive loss and the condensed changes in convertible preferred stock and stockholders' equity (deficit) for the three and nine months ended September 30, 2020 and 2019, and cash flows for the nine months ended September 30, 2020 and 2019 are unaudited.
 These unaudited interim condensed financial statements have been prepared on the same basis as the Company's audited annual financial statements and, in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) that are necessary for a fair statement of the Company's financial information.
-The financial data and the other financial information disclosed in these notes to the condensed financial statements related to the three-month periods are also unaudited.
-The condensed results of operations for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the year ending December 31, 2020 or for any other future annual or interim period.
+The financial data and the other financial information disclosed in these notes to the condensed financial statements related to the three- and nine-month periods are also unaudited.
+The condensed results of operations for the three and nine months ended September 30, 2020 are not necessarily indicative of the results to be expected for the year ending December 31, 2020 or for any other future annual or interim period.
 The condensed balance sheet as of December 31, 2019 included herein was derived from the audited financial statements as of that date.
-Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with U.S. GAAP have been condensed or omitted.
-Therefore, these unaudited interim condensed financial statements should be read in conjunction with the Company's audited financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2019.
+Certain information and footnote disclosures normally included in annual financial statements should be read in conjunction with the Company's audited financial statements included in thereim condensed financial statements should be read in conjunction with the Company's audited financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2019.